Skip Navigation

 The HCUP New York inpatient files were constructed from the New York State Department of Health's Statewide Planning and Research Cooperative System (SPARCS) Master File.

-The New York files contain inpatient discharges from acute care hospitals in the state, excluding long-term care units of short-term hospitals and Federal hospitals.
+The New York files contain inpatient discharges from acute care hospitals, diagnostic treatment centers, and residential health care facilities (i.e., skilled nursing facility) in the state, excluding long-term care units of short-term hospitals and Federal hospitals.

-Not all hospitals report a full calendar year of data.
-Some hospitals close during the year; other hospitals have technical problems that prevent them from reporting a full year.
+Hospitals do not always report data for a full calendar year.
+Some hospitals open or close during the year; other hospitals have technical problems that prevent them from reporting data for all months in a year.

 Inclusion of Stays in Special Units